zoot101/snapraid-daily/README.md

 does not require running as root, and prompts the user during installation to automate running the script as a different user as desired.

 This led to this script being created by the author.
 It has worked extremely well for the author for many years up to this date, and hopefully prove useful to others, hence the reason for publishing it here in Github.

-The broad goal here is to be an all-in-one script to automate the necessary SnapRAID functions that can be scheduled accordingly and do it in a simple manner.
+Every attempt below has also been put into making the documentation and the Readme as detailed as possible such that it is easy to use and quick to get started with.

 # Quick-Start